Challenges we address

-HCL Solution Framework for SOA in Payments
+HCL’s Framework for SOA in Payments

-HCL has developed a framework for implementing SOA in a "Business-Critical" Payments Environment.
-This approach recommends a Single Payment Architecture that will allow the bank to identify duplication and to define a step-by-step migration to common utilities based upon open standards.
-This is a pragmatic approach that will split each payment process or silo in three main elements of functionality: Origination, order management and payment execution.
+HCL’s framework for SOA based implementation in a business-critical payments environment involves a single payment architecture that allows banks to identify duplication and define a step-by-step migration to common utilities based on open standards.
+This pragmatic approach splits each payment process or silo into three elements of functionality: origination, order management, and payment execution.
 Separating these three layers makes it possible to isolate the diverse set of origination channels (e-mail, fax, EDI, internet, phone, etc.) from the payment execution and processing systems.